Add a "skip to main content" button to your website template!

 a#skip:focus {

-The first bit styles the link and places it above the browser window, out of frame.
-The last bit here is for when you tab onto this link; it moves it into the browser window.
+That first bit styles the link and places it above the browser window, out of frame.
+The second bit is for when you press tab; the link comes into focus and moves down to the very top of the page.
+When you press tab again, the link is no longer in focus so it "disappears"; it moves back up above the browser window.

 Easy!

-Of course you can change the colors and text styles and stuff.
+Of course you can change the colors and text styles and all that stuff.

 – Manning